 CISA Integrating Climate Science & Decision Making in the Carolinas

 The Coastal Salinity Index (CSI) was developed as a way to characterize coastal drought.
 Commonly-used drought indices characterize hydrological, agricultural, and meteorological conditions; however they do not incorporate salinity, which is the primary stressor associated with coastal drought.
-Paul Conrads developed the CSI using an approach similar to the Standardized Precipitation Index (SPI), substituting total monthly precipitation with average monthly salinity data.
-The CSI provides a tool to monitor the freshwater-saltwater interface and better understand the effects of changing salinities on fresh and saltwater ecosystems, fish habitat, and freshwater availability for municipal and industrial use.
-More information about the development of this tool is available in >Conrads and Darby (2016) and on the >USGS SAWSC’s website.
+Paul Conrads, USGS, developed the CSI using an approach similar to the Standardized Precipitation Index (SPI), substituting total monthly precipitation with average monthly salinity data.
+The CSI provides a tool to monitor changing salinities of fresh and saltwater ecosystems that can have affects on fish habitat, and freshwater availability for municipal and industrial use.

-In 2017-2018, Paul Conrads and USGS colleagues will: create a CSI R-package for consistent computation of the CSI by different users, develop a website with access to real-time CSIs, and compute the CSI at additional locations across the Southeast U.S. The CSI has been calculated for 21 sites in South Carolina, Georgia, and South Florida.
-Contact Paul Conrads (firstname.lastname@example.org) for more information about the CSI and available calculations.
+In 2017-2018, the USGS will: create a CSI R-package for consistent computation of the CSI by different users, develop a website with access to real-time CSIs, and compute the CSI at additional locations across the Southeast U.S. The CSI has been calculated for 21 sites in South Carolina, Georgia, and South Florida.
+Contact Paul Conrads (email@example.com) for more information about the CSI and available calculations.

 CISA’s 2017–2018 activities will support research and engagement with CSI users to assess how the CSI can be applied and provide value to drought monitoring and decision making.
 This will include ongoing work with Coastal Carolinas DEWS partners to identify and obtain environmental response datasets as well as to use those datasets to assess linkages between coastal drought and salinity with affected environmental resources.